gcharris/AIFL-Documentation/README.md

 AIFL (Artificial Intelligence Function Library) is a powerful and flexible library designed to simplify the integration of AI capabilities into your applications.
 It provides a wide range of pre-built functions and tools to help developers leverage artificial intelligence without the need for deep expertise in the field.

+### Core Concepts

+AIFL is built on several key concepts:

+1. **Domains**: AIFL symbols are categorized into specific domains to organize their usage and facilitate expansion.
+The primary domains include Data Processing, Machine Learning, Model Evaluation Metrics, Risk Management and Fallback Mechanisms, Security and Privacy, Communication and Control, Robotics, Evolutionary Development, and Error Handling and Propagation.

+2. **Symbol Dictionary**: AIFL uses a comprehensive set of symbols to represent various operations and concepts.
+These symbols are organized by domain and include definitions, rationales, and example usages.

+3. **Syntax Rules**: AIFL follows a set of syntax rules and conventions to ensure clear and unambiguous communication between AI systems.

+4. **Test Conversations**: Real-world scenarios demonstrating the application of AIFL in complex situations, such as collaborative assembly lines and autonomous exploration.

+### Latest Updates (Version 5.1)

+- Incorporated Error Propagation mechanisms
+- Enhanced ROS Integration
+- Introduced CompatibilityCheck and ValidateData functions
+- Updated formal grammar
+- Added new scenarios for robotics and autonomous exploration
+- Standardized error severity representation
+- Improved consistency in example expressions and terminology
+- Added Test Conversations with practical usage examples

+For a complete list of symbols, syntax rules, and usage examples, please refer to the [Core Concepts](Core_Concepts/Introduction.md) section.

 ## Contribution Guidelines

 This project primarily uses AI-generated content, with your assistance in handling tasks that require manual intervention.